R4mTex/P13_POUTOT_Simon/README.md

 ### Prerequisites

 Since the program is written in Python, it needs to be installed on your computer.
-You can download it from this link : [Télecharger Python](https://www.python.org/downloads/)
+You can download it from this link : [Télecharger Python](https://www.python.org/downloads/) (CTRL + click)

 You will also need a valid API Key for using [Google Maps](https://developers.google.com/maps/get-started?hl=fr#create-project).
+(CTRL + click)

 ### Installation